The autumn leaves are falling from the trees and feathers are falling from your chickens. Chicken molting, what is it?

 Why Do Chickens Molt?

-This molting discards broken, tired old feathers with new shiny, tight feathering.
+These molting discards are broken, tired old feathers with new shiny, tight feathering.

 It is important that the bird have a snugly fitted ‘coat’ for the winter ahead- new feathers will help to keep them warm in the bitter cold months to come.